fetgrigory/Voice_Assistant/README.md

 **Weather Retrieval via OpenWeather API**: for obtaining weather information.<br />

 # Architecture and Code Description
-**main.py** — the main program file.
+**main.py** — the main program module.
 Here, an instance of the assistant is created, and the main loop for processing commands is launched.<br />
-**commands.py** — a file with command settings, where keywords for various commands are defined.<br />
+**commands.py** — a module with command settings, where keywords for various commands are defined.<br />
-**network.py** — a file for interacting with external services, such as Wikipedia search, weather retrieval, and web search <br />
+**network.py** — a module for interacting with external services, such as Wikipedia search, weather retrieval, and web search <br />
+**system_control.py** —  a module responsible for executing system-level commands, such as shutting down, restarting, or putting the PC to sleep.
+It also includes functionality for managing the recycle bin and controlling system volume.<br />
 **Code Example:**
 ```
 def get_weather(self, city):